-The Windows 7 operating system shipped with a built-in automatic wallpaper changer that allowed users to pick multiple desktop backgrounds that the operating system would rotate automatically.
-Previously users had to use third party software like Wallperizer or John's Background Switcher for that functionality.
+The Windows 7 operating system shipped with a built-in automatic wallpaper changer that allowed users to pick multiple desktop backgrounds that the operating system would then rotate automatically.

 Microsoft's upcoming operating system Windows 8 will improve that by offering to sync the primary desktop background color with the operating system's Aero interface color.